Rahul-RB/Suffix-Tree/README.md

 # Tests and Results: <all are average times>
 ### Creating GST:
- Creating a single GST:5.7536 seconds.
+ Creating a single GST:5.7536 seconds.<br>
  Creating 'n' trees, one for each document: 2.5846 seconds.

 ### Question 1: